SpoonLabs/astor/README.md

 Getting started
 -------

+Note that this project requires the use of **Java 1.7**; it does not build or does not run (on OS X 10.10.3) with Java 1.8.
+Please install a JDK 1.7 and configure Maven or your IDE to use it.
+Fill property jvm4testexecution in `src/main/resources/configuration.properties`.

 To compile using maven:
 First execute 'mvn clean' and  then 'mvn install'

-Note that this project requires the use of Java 1.7; it does not build (on OS X 10.10.3) with Java 1.8.

 We recommend to remove all package-info.java files from the project to repair (You can use command: find . -name "package-info.java" -type f -delete).